Frequently Asked Questions

 Ontario Health (Trillium Gift of Life Network) facilitates the donation case, recovery of the organ, and the transportation of the organ to the transplant site - right up to delivery to the operating room where the patient receives the transplant.

-All costs for the surgery, whether for donation after death or for living donation, are covered under Ontario Health Insurance Plan (OHIP), for all Ontarians (i.e., citizens of Ontario) who qualify for health care.
+All costs for the surgery, whether for donation after death or for living donation, are covered under the Ontario Health Insurance Plan (OHIP) for all Ontarian residents who quality for OHIP.
 In the case of living donation, the recipient’s OHIP coverage will also cover the cost of a donor from another country – but only when that donor is in Ontario.
 OHIP does not cover the travel costs or the required preliminary tests for that donor (in the country of origin).

 • Kingston Health Sciences Centre